juicedata/juicefs-csi-driver/docs/en/ceph.md

-# Access Ceph cluster with `librados`
+# Access Ceph Cluster with librados

 If you use [Ceph](https://ceph.io/) as the underlying storage for JucieFS, you can either use the standard [S3 RESTful API](https://docs.ceph.com/en/latest/radosgw/s3/) to access the [Ceph Object Gateway (RGW)](https://docs.ceph.com/en/latest/radosgw/), or the more efficient [`librados`](https://docs.ceph.com/en/latest/rados/api/librados/ ) to access Ceph storage.

-Since version v0.10.0, JuiceFS CSI Driver supports supplying configuration files to JuiceFS, read the ["static-provisioning-config-and-env"](examples/static-provisioning.md) example for more details.
+Since version v0.10.0, JuiceFS CSI Driver supports supplying configuration files to JuiceFS, read the ["How to set config files and environment in mount pod"](examples/config-and-env.md) example for more details.
 With this mechanism, we can transfer Ceph client configuration files under `/etc/ceph` JuiceFS mount process running in Kubernetes.

 Here we demonstrate how to access Ceph cluster with `librados` in Kubernetes.